Greg & Lisa Smith Global Leadership Scholars

 - ACT or SAT scores

-- Student resume including leadership experience, campus involvement and community service
+- Student resume including leadership experience, campus involvement and community service (Note: Please utilize the Haslam resume template when submitting your resume)

-Greg and Lisa Smith GLS students pursue a collateral or concertation in international business with whichever business major they declare.
+Smith GLS students pursue a collateral or concertation in international business with whichever business major they declare.
 They take honors courses in the pre-business core and business core, as well as leadership training seminars, in their second, third and fourth years.

-Greg and Lisa Smith GLS students spend the spring semester of their sophomore year studying abroad in London, England.
+Smith GLS students spend the spring semester of their sophomore year studying abroad in London, England.
 During the first seven weeks of the semester, students take three honors business courses from Haslam faculty in residence.
 During the second half of the semester, students undertake a six-week, full-time internship, which results in earning six hours of their international business collateral or concentration.

 Internship placements are designed to leverage students’ interests while enabling them to develop and hone professional skills in an international context.
 Past placements have included: financial institutions, business start-ups, major retailers, marketing and media agencies, law firms, non-profits and with members of parliament.